Frequently Asked Questions

 When will construction of the Heart of Campus begin and end?

 Construction began March 2017.
-We anticipate the Heart of Campus will be completed by the start of the 2018-2019 academic year.
+We anticipate the Heart of Campus will be completed in fall 2018.
 We will communicate with the Parker community all updates to the project timeline and provide a live feed of the construction process to keep everyone updated in real time.

 Tell me more about Drop-off/Pick-up and Dining Services.